bert-github/gf-markdown-awk/tools/README.md

-Tools that may be useful for maintaining the software.
+Tools that may be useful for maintaining this software, but are not needed during deployment.